Arkanius/backuper/README.md

 ---

 ## how to use ##
-    in tyour server with mysqlclient
+    in your server with mysqlclient
     clone this repo
     chmod +x configure.sh
     sh configure.sh